DevExpress/testcafe/README.md

 ### Straightforward Continuous Integration

-TestCafe is easy to set up on popular Continuous Integration platforms as it allows you to test against various browsers: local, remote, cloud (e.g., [Sauce Labs](https://saucelabs.com/)) or headless (e.g., [PhantomJS](http://phantomjs.org/)).
+TestCafe is easy to set up on popular Continuous Integration platforms as it allows you to test against various browsers: local, remote or cloud (e.g., [Sauce Labs](https://saucelabs.com/)).
 You can also create a custom [browser provider](http://devexpress.github.io/testcafe/documentation/extending-testcafe/browser-provider-plugin/index.html) to add support for a browser or a cloud platform of your choice.

 ## Getting Started